Florida Responsible Vendor Certification

 Most liability insurance carriers for alcohol serving establishments (restaurants, bars, taverns, night clubs, etc.) require all employees to be alcohol certified.
 They will require your staff remain current with state rules, regulations, and laws, in regards to the service of alcohol.
 As a result, more businesses are requiring our alcohol server certificate as a condition of employment.

 As an owner or manager of an alcohol serving establishment, you can participate in the Florida Responsible Vendor Program.
 We give you the tools to train your staff to accomplish each of the requirements.

 Florida Responsible Vendor Program

 Meet the requirements set in the Florida Responsible Vendor Program using our online Florida responsible alcohol server training and Responsible Alcohol Manager courses.
 With the tools from this link, you can fully comply with the program requirements.
-If you are not interested in the Florida Responsible Vendor Alcohol Program, you can still use our courses to comply with liability insurance carriers of alcohol serving establishments.
+If you are not interested in the Florida Responsible Vendor Alcohol Program, our courses are most often used to comply with liability insurance carriers of alcohol serving establishments.